 Prepare a Layout and Protect Winter Plants

-Before planting anything, it’s important to make sure that you have enough space in your garden to accommodate all the plants you’ll be growing.
+Before planting anything, it’s important to make sure that you have enough space in your garden to accommodate all the specific plants you’ll be growing.
 Prepare a layout to allocate enough space for your crops in your winter garden plan.

 The placement of your garden is also important.
-Planting near a windbreak such as a wall can protect your plants from the harsh cold winds that come with the season.
+Planting near a windbreak such as a wall can protect your plants from the harsh cold winds that come with the cold season.

 Practice Proper Winter Garden Care

-Caring for your garden in this harsher season can be a little different than in the spring and summer.
+Caring for your garden in this harsher cool season can be a little different than in the spring and summer.
 But just the same, your plants need enough water, sunlight, and nutrients to grow happy and healthy.

 When it comes to watering plants during the cold weather, less is more.
 Water plants only when the first inch of the soil is dry.